Gewles/AppliedMachineLearning2020/Project3.md

 ![img_49.png](img_49.png)

-• Similarly to the Binary Model, I changed the toilet feature into three separate columns as follows:
+• Similarly to the Binary Model, I changed the toilet feature into three separate columns.

-1)
-2)
-3)